 - Optional – for some heat, a couple of pinches of chili flakes

 *My favorite vegetables to use in this dish are broccoli, carrots, sugar snap peas, asparagus or red bell pepper, but feel free to get creative!
-I usually always include broccoli because this veg really soaks up the juices in this dish.
+I usually always include broccoli because these veggies really soaks up the juices in this dish.

 1. Heat a large skillet lightly coated with cooking spray over medium-high heat for about 30 seconds.
 Then, add the prepped vegetables and spread them out into as much of a single layer as possible.
 Let these veggies be for about 4 minutes without touching them so they can get some char going.